SAP-samples/abap-cheat-sheets/README.md

 <br>

 - Since the ABAP cheat sheets provide information in a nutshell, they do not claim to be fully comprehensive as far as the described syntax and concepts are concerned.
 If you need more details, you can always consult the ABAP Keyword Documentation, for example, by choosing *F1* on a keyword in your code, or by searching directly using the online or the system-internal version.
-- Unless otherwise stated in the cheat sheets, the content of this repository is relevant for these ABAP language versions:
+- Unless otherwise stated in the cheat sheets, the content of this repository is relevant for these ABAP language versions (with a focus on the first):
   - [ABAP for Cloud Development](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abenabap_for_sap_cloud_glosry.htm): Restricted ABAP language scope for [ABAP Cloud](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenabap_cloud_glosry.htm) → [Online version of the documentation](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm)
   - [Standard ABAP](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abenstandard_abap_glosry.htm): Unrestricted ABAP language scope, for example, for [classic ABAP](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenclassic_abap_glosry.htm) → [Online version of the documentation (latest version)](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abenabap.htm)
 - Check the [Known Issues](#-known-issues) and [Disclaimer](#%EF%B8%8F-disclaimer).